Editorial Assistant - Federal Salaries of 2021

-In 2016, the Forest Service hired the most employees titled Editorial Assistance, with an average salary of $48,061.
+In 2021, the Bureau of Reclamation hired the most employees titled Editorial Assistance, with an average salary of $58,786.

 Government Editorial Assistance jobs are classified under the General Schedule (GS) payscale.
 The minimum paygrade for a Editorial Assistance job is GS-1, and the highest paygrade that can be attained within this job series is GS-9.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.